 The IdleThreshold directive sets a threshold value for loadone.
-If loadone exceeds this value, then metric or health checks that have Only when idle (page 577) set to true will not run.
+If loadone exceeds this value, then metric or health checks that have Only when idle (page 631) set to true will not run.
+If the metric or health check is sampled on a regular node rather than on the head node, then cmd.conf on the regular node should be modified and restarted.